 In all cases the academy will consider what support could be offered within the setting via pastoral support processes.
-We have a family support worker who can support at Level 2, Early Help.
+We have a pastoral pupil support worker in school and share a family support worker with our partner high school.
 Pastoral support will be kept under constant review to ensure that it is effective.